How to Steam Tamales Without a Steamer

 When I use the pressure cooker I always use a metal vegetable steamer basket or the steam rack that comes with my Instant Pot.
 This is what I use to stand up the tamales for steaming.

-What you do is place the vegetable steaming basket or the steaming rank into the pot of the Instant Pot (or whatever brand of electric pressure cooker you have).
+What you do is place the vegetable steaming basket or the steaming rack into the pot of the Instant Pot (or whatever brand of electric pressure cooker you have).
 Then pour in boiling water just enough water that it only reaches to the bottom of the basket or rack.
 Don’t let the water go above either because you don’t want your tamales to touch the water.

 Next you can lay hydrated corn husks on the steamer basket or steam rack — definitely don’t skip this for the steaming rack, but the vegetable steamer basket will be sturdier.